ifta events

 Industry Masterclass with Martin Scorsese

-On the occasion of the presentation of the JOHN FORD AWARD to Martin Scorsese, IFTA is delighted to announce details of a very special Industry Masterclass / In Conversation with the world-renowned filmmaker.
-The Masterclass takes place on Saturday 25th February at 2pm in Dublin city centre.
+On the occasion of the presentation of the JOHN FORD AWARD to Martin Scorsese, IFTA was delighted to announce details of a very special Industry Masterclass / In Conversation with the world-renowned filmmaker.
+The Masterclass took place on Saturday 25th February at 2pm in Dublin city centre.

 About Martin Scorsese